Siege of Basing House: Third siege

 Quarter was neither asked nor given until the whole of the buildings were in the hands of the assailants.
 Women, as they saw their husbands, their fathers, or their brothers slaughtered before them, rushed forward to cling to the arms and bodies of the slayers.
 One, a maiden of no ordinary beauty, a daughter of Dr. Matthew Griffith, an Anglican clergyman, expelled from the City of London, hearing her father abused and maltreated (he was wounded but not mortally), gave back angry words to his reviler.
 The incensed soldier, maddened with the excitement of the hour, struck her on the head, killing her.
 Six of the ten priests in the House were slain, and the four others held for the gallows.

 After a while the rage of the soldiers turned to thoughts of booty.
 Plate and jewels, stored gold and cunningly wrought tapestry fell prey to the victors.
 The men who were spared were stripped of their outer garments, and old Inigo Jones was carried out of the House wrapped in a blanket, because the spoilers had left him absolutely naked.

 One hundred rich petticoats and gowns which were discovered in the wardrobes were swept away amongst the common plunder, whilst the dresses were stripped from the backs of the ladies.
 On the whole, however, the women were, as a contemporary narrative expressed it, "coarsely but not uncivilly used".
 None of the women in the very heat of the soldiers' fury was raped, a common occurrence when fortified places were taken by storm, because Cromwell disapproved of such acts and forbade them on pain of death for the soldiers under his command.

-The booty is said to have been worth £200,000, and Hugh Peters, Cromwell's chaplain, in his "Full and last elation of all things concerning Basing House," speaks of "a bed in one room furnished that cost £1,300".
+The booty is said to have been worth £200,000, and Hugh Peters, Cromwell's chaplain, in his "Full and last Relation of all things concerning Basing House," speaks of "a bead in one room furnished that cost £1,300".
 Peters himself presented to the Parliament in London the Marquess's own colours, which bore the motto of the King's coronation money, "Donee pax redeat terris" ("until peace return to the earth").

 In the midst of the riot, the House was discovered to be on fire.
 The flames spread rapidly, and of the stately pile there soon remained no more than the gaunt and blackened walls.
 Before it was too late the booty had been dragged out upon the sward, and the country people flocked in crowds to buy the cheese, the bacon, and the wheat which had been stored within.
 Prizes of greater value were reserved for more appreciative chapmen.